The Supplement Buyer's Manual, Why Less Is More and How to Choose What Works

 The two specific advantages of liquid over tablet:

 - No filler matrix.
-A 1 mL dose of a tincture is closer to 95 percent active and water than the 20 percent active and 80 percent filler matrix of a typical tablet.
+A 1 mL dose of a tincture is closer to 95 percent active and water than the 20 percent active and 80 percent filler of a typical tablet.

-Exceptions, the cases where a tablet or capsule is the better format:
+The cases where a tablet or capsule is the better format:

 The minimum effective stack